JulietCholet/Coursera_GettingAndCleaningData_W4/README.md

 ==================================================================

-This dataset comes  with the present README file, a codebook describing dataset and variables, a run_analysis.R frile, which contains the script used to obtained reqhaped data, and finally the dataset itself, called (tidydata.txt)
+This dataset comes  with the present README file, a codebook describing dataset and variables, a run_analysis.R file, which contains the script used to obtained reshaped data, and finally the dataset itself (tidydata.txt)